 - 1/4 tsp. salt

-- Drop by level measuring teaspoonfuls, about 3 inches apart onto foil lined cookie sheets.
+Drop by level measuring teaspoonfuls, about 3 inches apart onto prepared cookie sheets.

 Spray the tops of the cookies with nonstick cooking spray, and press a glass on each one to flatten the dough.
 Bake 5-7 minutes until edges are golden brown.